 Tamlyn is highly regarded by her clients and is known for her exceptional grasp of criminal law and procedure, and her imaginative approach to ensuring her clients achieve the best results.
 She has been described as having “constant commitment, creativity and professionalism” which “never ceases to impress”.

-In 2016, Tamlyn was voted “Boutique Lawyer of the Year” by the Lawyer Monthly Women in Law Awards (https://womeninlawawards.lawyer-monthly.com/previous-winners-edition/#26).
+In 2016, Tamlyn was voted “Boutique Lawyer of the Year” by the Lawyer Monthly Women in Law Awards in recognition of her success in the private prosecution field (https://womeninlawawards.lawyer-monthly.com/previous-winners-edition/#26).

 Most recent cases: